Aditya3815/SwinYOLO/README.md

 1. **CIOU K-Means Anchoring**: Upgraded initial bounding box clustering logic utilizing Complete-IOU (CIOU) instead of standard Euclidean mathematics.
 This factors aspect-ratio scaling to perfectly map dataset-specific anchors.
 2. **C3SW-T (Swin Transformer Blocks)**: Replaces traditional Bottleneck convolution logic deep in the network with modified Swin Transformer operations. *Note: We intentionally excluded LayerNorms here to prevent CNN feature degradation!*
-3. **BiFPN Cross-Scale Fusion**: Fully replaces the PANet neck.
-Features are fused using EfficientDet's fast normalized weighted fusion (leveraging Depthwise Separable Convolutions)—allowing the network to learn the empirical importance of each varying scale directly.
+3. **BiFPN Cross-Scale Fusion (Hybrid PANet+BiFPN Neck)**: A top-down PANet pathway (Conv+Upsample+C3SWT×3 levels) first generates multi-scale features, which are then fused using EfficientDet's fast normalized weighted BiFPN with Depthwise Separable Convolutions—allowing the network to learn the empirical importance of each scale.
+DCNv2 deformable convolutions are applied at P3 inside BiFPN for improved spatial alignment on dense small objects.
 4. **Coordinate Attention (CA)**: Precise spatial positional data is injected adjacent to the detection heads bounding both the X and Y coordinate planes.
 5. **4-Tier Detection Head**: Augments the standard 3-scale detection architecture by retaining an ultra-high resolution P2 tracking head exclusively for microscopic symbols.
 6. **Deformable Conv v2 (DCNv2)**: Integrated into the BiFPN neck (at the P3 scale) to improve spatial alignment and receptive field adaptability for irregular objects (like rotated vehicles or dense clusters).